j4rv/hsr-tct/README.md

  - [x] Add "Dmg reduction" stat
  - [ ] Implement stuff like "Crit dmg taken" on enemies
  - [ ] Implement a way to add break damage on scenarios
+ - [ ] Implement a way to calc heals/shields